akmalfaditya/Bootcamp/Practice/Diagnostics and Code Contracts/Conditional Compilation/README.md

-# Conditional Compilation in C# 🔧
+# Conditional Compilation in C#

-## 🎓 Learning Objectives
+## Learning Objectives
-Master **conditional compilation** in C# to build applications that adapt to different environments, debug scenarios, and feature sets without runtime overhead.
+Learn **conditional compilation** in C# to build applications that adapt to different environments, debug scenarios, and feature sets without runtime overhead.
 Learn to use preprocessor directives, conditional attributes, and compilation symbols to create flexible, maintainable code.

-## 🔍 What You'll Learn
+## What You'll Learn

 ### Preprocessor Directives
 - **#define and #undef**: Creating and removing compilation symbols